oroinc/documentation/backend/setup/system-requirements/performance-optimization.rst

      composer dump-autoload --optimize --no-dev --classmap-authoritative

-For more information on Symfony performance optimization, see the list of all recommendations on |Symfony website|.
+For more information on Symfony performance optimization, see the list of all recommendations on the |Symfony website|.

 Improve Doctrine Performance
 ----------------------------